Octavio Rivero: Vancouver Whitecaps

 Rivero's success at O'Higgins attracted the interest of Vancouver Whitecaps FC of Major League Soccer who signed Rivero as a young designated player on 25 December 2014.
 He scored his first goal for the Whitecaps on his debut, against Toronto FC, giving Vancouver a 1–0 lead, but they ended up losing the game 3–1.
 Rivero followed up on his goal with an 86th-minute winner away at Chicago Fire to earn his team a 1–0 win.
 Rivero continued his impressive goal scoring form to start his Whitecaps career with his third goal in three games, this time another game winner deep into second half stoppage time away at Orlando City SC, again to earn his team a 1–0 win.
 After scoring three goals in four games, Rivero was named MLS Player of the Month for the month of March 2015.
 On 4 April, his fifth game with Vancouver, he temporarily took over the league lead in goals with four goals in five games after scoring his team's second goal in a 2–0 win over the LA Galaxy.
 After that Rivero scored another goal against the Columbus Crew SC in a 2–2 draw earning him a league-leading five goals in six games for the Whitecaps.
 On 6 July 2016, Rivero completed a transfer to Colo-Colo on the same day that the Chilean club's coaching staff resigned.

 Santos Laguna

 Rivero joined Liga MX team Santos Laguna on a loan in January 2020.

 Unión Española

 After being a free agent during 2022, he joined Unión Española for the second half of the 2022 Chilean Primera División.

+Universidad de Chile

+On 11 January 2026, Rivero signed a two-year contract with Universidad de Chile.